 Some business leaders think that building a strong brand is an unnecessary luxury.
 That it’s enough to focus on tactical marketing initiatives alone, without considering long-term brand building strategies.

-Ignoring branding in favor of marketing may work in short-term, isolated cases, but the fact is every modern company that has driven above-average profitable growth has invested heavily in building their brand.
+Ignoring long-term branding in favor of short-term marketing initiatives may work in isolated cases, but the fact is every modern company that has driven above-average profitable growth has invested heavily in building their brand.